-Cynthia Bourke, Office Manager
+Cynthia Yates, Office Manager

 New to Atlanta, Cynthia comes most recently from DeLand, FL.
 With extensive experience in office management, Cynthia brings a wealth of experience in bookkeeping, office and volunteer management and overall organization.
 Most recently she served on the Board of Director’s for the DeLand Fall Festival of the Arts as Volunteer Chair and Krewe de Courer (a local DeLand organization who supports the local food pantry and Neighborhood Center).

-Janice Giddens, Food Security Coordinator
+Mryiam Dormer, Food Security Coordinator

 Myriam Dormer has 5 years experience working with sustainable food systems in the Atlanta Metro Area as well as 5 years in community development and project management.
 She received a Masters in Development Practices at Emory University.
 This is a new, interdisciplinary program combines a rigorous academic curriculum with practical experience to prepare professionals for careers in humanitarian and relief organizations.
 Through this program, she completed two internships in Brazil that involved supporting local famers in their collective efforts to employ sustainable methods so as to improve the quality of life for the farmers while also bringing better quality food to consumers.
 As the Curriculum Specialist for The Smart Place, she created opportunities for special needs adults to grow food for themselves and others.
 These self-empowering opportunities connected these exceptional adults to their community.
 As the Education Program Manager for the Wylde Center, Mryiam was part of a dynamic team that increased community awareness of and access to healthy food.
 She increased program impact through building partnerships, leading classes, supervising staff, scheduling programs and training educational professionals.
 The educational programs at the Wylde Center are taught using the community as the classroom.